nuuuwan/news_lk3_data/README.md

 *2024-04-10 18:16:00* · [`adaderanalk`](https://www.adaderana.lk/news/98560/15-april-declared-a-public-holiday-) · `en`

-The government has declared 15 April (Monday) as a public holiday, the Ministry of Home Affairs announced.
+The government has declared 15 April (Monday) as a public holiday.

+The decision was taken as the ‘Oil Anointing Ceremony’ of the Sinhala and Tamil New Year festival falls on 15 April.

+This was communicated by the Secretary of the Ministry of Public Administration, Home Affairs, Provincial Councils and Local Government, Pradeep Yasaratne.

 ◼️